laminas/laminas-validator/doc/book/validators/credit-card.md

-Sometimes it is necessary to accept only specific credit card institutes instead of all; e.g., when you have a webshop which accepts only Visa and American Express cards. `Zend\Validator\CreditCard` allows you to do exactly this by limiting it to exactly these institutes.
+Sometimes it is necessary to accept only specific credit card institutes instead of all; e.g., when you have a webshop which accepts only Visa and American Express cards. `Laminas\Validator\CreditCard` allows you to do exactly this by limiting it to exactly these institutes.

 To use a limitation you can either provide specific institutes at initiation, or